The Visit (2015 American film)

-The Visit is a 2015 American found-footage horror film written, co-produced and directed by M. Night Shyamalan and starring Olivia DeJonge, Ed Oxenbould, Deanna Dunagan, Peter McRobbie, and Kathryn Hahn.
-The film centers around two young siblings, teenage Becca and her younger brother Tyler who live with their single divorced mother, who had left home 15 years ago and is estranged from her parents.
-After finding their grandchildren online and wanting to meet them, the grandparents invite them to spend a week at their farmhouse, while their mother goes on a cruise with her boyfriend.
-During their stay, the siblings notice their grandparents behaving strangely and they set out to find the truth behind the goings-on at the farmstead.
+The Visit is a 2015 American found footage horror film written, co-produced and directed by M. Night Shyamalan and starring Olivia DeJonge, Ed Oxenbould, Deanna Dunagan, Peter McRobbie, and Kathryn Hahn.
+The film centers around two young siblings, teenage girl Becca (DeJonge) and her younger brother Tyler (Oxenbould), who go to stay with their estranged grandparents.
+During their stay, the siblings notice their grandparents behaving bizarrely and they set out to find the truth behind the strange circumstances at the farmstead.

 The film was released in North America on September 11, 2015, by Universal Pictures.
-It grossed $98.4 million worldwide against a $5 million production budget and received generally positive reviews from critics, with many calling it a return-to-form for Shyamalan's career.
+It grossed $98.5 million worldwide against a $5 million production budget and received positive reviews from critics, with many calling it a return-to-form for Shyamalan's career.

 Plot

-Two siblings from Philadelphia, 15-year-old Becca and 14-year-old Tyler, prepare for a five-day visit with their grandparents while their divorced mother Loretta goes on a cruise with her boyfriend.
-Loretta reveals that she has not spoken to her parents in 15 years after marrying her high-school teacher, of whom her parents disapproved.
-Having never met their grandparents, the teens plan to record a documentary film about their visit using a camcorder.
+Two siblings from Philadelphia, Becca and Tyler, prepare for a five-day visit with their grandparents while their divorced mother Loretta goes on a cruise with her boyfriend.
+Loretta has not spoken to her parents in fifteen years after they disapproved of her marrying her high school teacher.
+Having never met their grandparents, the teens plan to record a documentary about their visit using a camcorder.

 Becca and Tyler meet their grandparents, referred to as "Nana" and "Pop Pop," at a train station.
-When they arrive at their isolated farmhouse, Becca and Tyler are instructed to never go into the basement because it contains mold, and that bedtime is at 9:30 every evening, after which they should not leave their room.
-Although at first, the grandparents seem pleasant, their behavior gradually becomes peculiar.
-The first night, an hour past curfew, Becca ventures downstairs for something to eat and sees Nana projectile vomiting.
-During the day, Nana creepily chases the teens who are playing hide-and-seek.
-Later, Tyler finds a pile of soiled diapers in the shed.
-In town, Pop Pop attacks a man he thinks is following them.
+Arriving at Nana and Pop Pop's isolated farmhouse, Becca and Tyler are instructed to never go into the basement and to not leave their room past 9:30 P.M.
+Although at first the grandparents seem pleasant, their behavior gradually becomes peculiar - Becca catches Nana projectile vomiting, Nana chases the teens during a game of hide-and-seek, Tyler finds a pile of soiled diapers in the shed, and Pop Pop attacks a man in town that he thinks is following them.
 When challenged, both grandparents are dismissive of each other's behavior.
 As the erratic behavior intensifies, Becca and Tyler's documentary-style film evolves into one of mystery-solving and evidence collection.

-A woman Nana and Pop Pop helped in counseling brings a blueberry cobbler round to thank them, but following a confrontation, is not seen leaving.
-Concerned about her grandparents’ behavior, Becca checks the internet and concludes it is normal behavior for older people and a chat with Loretta reinforces this.
-Concerned about the events, Tyler decides to secretly film the living room during the night, but Nana discovers the camera and tries unsuccessfully to break into the children's locked bedroom with a knife.
+Stacy, a woman Nana and Pop Pop helped in counseling, brings a blueberry cobbler to thank them, but is not seen leaving.
+Tyler decides to secretly film the living room during the night, but Nana discovers the camera and tries unsuccessfully to break into the children's locked bedroom with a knife.